founda/aws-rds-authenticator/README.md

 aws-rds-authenticator employs the AWS credentials provider chain by default to authenticate with AWS.

-If you're working with Kubernetes, you can use the [IAM for Service Accounts](https://docs.aws.amazon.com/eks/latest/ userguide/iam-roles-for-service-accounts.html) feature to authenticate with AWS.
-EKS will automatically insert the `AWS_WEB_IDENTITY_TOKEN_FILE` and `AWS_ROLE_ARN` environment variables into the pod when the `eks.amazonaws.com/role- arn` annotation is configured on it.
+If you're working with Kubernetes, you can use the [IAM for Service Accounts](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html) feature to authenticate with AWS.
+EKS will automatically insert the `AWS_WEB_IDENTITY_TOKEN_FILE` and `AWS_ROLE_ARN` environment variables into the pod when the
+`eks.amazonaws.com/role-arn` annotation is configured on it.

 ## Build